1: Preheat the oven to 180°C / Fan 160°C / Gas 4.

 9: Turn off the oven and prop the oven door open slightly, leave the cheesecake inside to ‘rest’ for around 15-20 minutes, then remove from the oven and leave to stand at room temperature for at least 3 hours.
 It’s now ready to serve but can be chilled if you’re not eating it straight.

-10: To unmould the cheesecake, run a knife around the edge of the tin, removing he parchment and transfer the cheesecake to a place cut into wedges and serve just as it is, or with fruit.
+10: To unmould the cheesecake, run a knife around the edge of the tin, removing he parchment and transfer the cheesecake to a plate, cut into wedges and serve just as it is, or with fruit.